19 Nov The Most Instagrammable Places in Montmartre

 The best way to discover Montmartre is to get lost in the streets, and to walk up and down the numerous stairs in the area.
 You will see that it’s very easy to get to one spot to another.
 So, without any further ado, follow me in the streets of Montmartre and discover the Most Instagrammable Places in Montmartre!

-La Maison Rose is one of the most iconic spots of Montmartre!
+La Maison Rose is one of the most iconic spots of Montmartre and one of the prettiest cafes in Paris!
 This cute restaurant with pink walls and green shutters will seduce you for sure!
 The facades of the villa surrounding it are covered with ivy.
 It’s absolutely charming and providing a nice change of colors throughout the seasons!
 That’s why it’s one of the most instagrammable places in Montmartre.

 This pink house was built in the 1850’s and it used to be frequented by many painters.
 One of the paintings of Maurice Utrillo “La Petite Maison Rose” made it world famous in 1900!